WidgetsBurritos/web_page_archive/README.md

 # Web Page Archive

-The Web Page Archive module allows you to use Drupal to perform periodic snapshots on local and remote websites based of a list of URLs or XML sitemaps.
+The Web Page Archive module allows you to use Drupal to perform periodic snapshots and visual regression testing on local and remote websites based of a list of URLs or XML sitemaps, all within the familiar Drupal admin interface.

+Watch [Texas Camp 2018 - Archiving and Visual Regression using Drupal 8](https://www.youtube.com/watch?v=G_gEr8V1Tjo) for a basic walkthrough of functionality and a demonstration.

 See [Project Roadmap](https://www.drupal.org/node/2916976) to see what's on the horizon.

-## Capture Utilities
+## Capture Utilities (Archiving)

-Snapshots are performed by *Capture Utility* plugins.
+Snapshots are performed by Capture Utility plugins.
 Web Page Archive provides the following capture utilities:

 | Plugin | Machine Name | Purpose |
 |-----------------|------------------------|-----------------------------------------------------------------------|